jinuthankachan/goenv/README.md

 # goenv
-* different env for each go project.
+* Different env for each go project.
-* similiar to virtual env for python.
+* Similiar to virtual env for python.
-* commands like virtualenvwrapper.
+* Commands like virtualenvwrapper.

+## How to install
+* `cd ~`
+* Download the bash file `curl -o .goenv.bash https://raw.githubusercontent.com/jinut2/goenv/master/goenv.bash`
+* Add this line to your .bashrc `source ~/.goenv.bash`.
+* Restart your terminal.